 Tamara L. Tucker

 Ms. Tucker grew up in Virginia Beach, Virginia and attended Mary Washington College.
-Following college graduation, she went on to law school at the University of South Carolina, graduating in 1994 as a member of the Order of the Cap and Gown.
+Following college graduation, she went on to law school at the University of South Carolina, graduating in 1994 as a member of the Order of the Wig and Robe.

 Ms. Tucker focuses her practice on appellate law, business litigation, and equine law.
 Ms. Tucker has authored numerous appellate briefs on topics ranging from personal jurisdiction to the doctrine of res ipsa loquitur.
 She has represented plaintiffs and defendants in dozens of cases involving contract disputes and business torts, including fraud, tortious interference, and business conspiracy.
 And because of her lifelong involvement with show horses, Ms. Tucker is also well known for her niche practice in the equine industry representing trainers and owners of performance horses in various types of matters.